The Purbeck Outdoor Weekend incorporating the Purbeck Running Festival

 Join Nice Work for a weekend of challenges across the Jurassic Coast!

-Swanage, Purbeck and the Jurassic Coast has spectacular history, landscapes and views, and has been home to The Purbeck Marathon and Purbeck 16 for a number of years.
+Swanage, Purbeck and the Jurassic Coast have spectacular history, landscapes and views, and have been home to The Purbeck Marathon and Purbeck 16 for a number of years.

-NEW for 2019 – In addition to the Purbeck Marathon and 16 Mile race, we are pleased to be adding three more events to the weekend.
+In addition to the Purbeck Marathon and 16 Mile race, we are pleased to add three more events to the weekend.
 For the first time there will be a choice of Ultra, Marathon, 16 Mile, 10k and 5k.
 Throw in Nordic Walking and there is a choice for everyone!

 The Weekend includes….

 The Purbeck Running Festival

 45 Mile Ultra; The Purbeck Marathon

 The Purbeck 16; The Purbeck 6